All Articles

 Matt & Ben by Mindy Kaling and Brenda Withers (US/UK)

-Matt & Ben tells the story that leads to the movie Good Will Hunting through the lens of two of Hollywood’s future golden boys.
+att & Ben tells the story that leads to the movie Good Will Hunting through the lens of two of Hollywood’s future golden boys – as played by women in this play.
 When the film’s screenplay drops mysteriously from the heavens, the boys realize they’re being tested by a Higher Power.

 N/A by Mario Correa (US/UK)